rakotomandimby/code-ai.nvim/README.md

   event = 'VimEnter',
 },
 ```

 ## Usage

+If you ave configured the plugin following the instructions above, you can use the plugin by:
+- Selecting a text in normal model
+- Pressing `:` to enter the command mode
+- Typing `AIJavascriptVanilla` or `AIPhpBare` and pressing `Enter`

+# Several documentation

 The prompts will be merged into built-in prompts.
 Here are the available fields for each prompt: